chris-barry/darkweb-everywhere/README.md

 A **BIG** thank you to the EFF and all the many contributors to HTTPS Everywhere

+Another **BIG** thank you to The Tor Project and all the contributors that help with Tor.

 Thanks to [bee][7](!!!) and [fortasse][8] for the original ideas that lead to this extension

 Thank you to those who have contributed rules, code, and even suggestions to us.